 It’s been called “San Francisco’s Brooklyn,” and San Francisco’s sister city, just across the water in the East Bay region, has the same kind of historic twists, beautiful views, and exploding food and wine scene as that New York borough.
 Diverse, dynamic, artsy, edgy—Oakland invites you to add a colourful twist to your Bay Area adventures.
 An influx of young locals, drawn not only by the vibe but by the city’s lower rents too, have moved into downtown lofts and condos, and so have come the single-pour coffee bars, cafes, galleries, and clubs, too.
 Lower costs in the East Bay have also lured chefs—both established big names and new-gen kitchen whiz kids—to open restaurants here, in settings ranging from splashy Art Deco (Flora) to sleek hipster chic (Plum).

-But save your visit to this historic bar until later in the day.
-When the sun’s up and shining, paddle a kayak around the adjacent Oakland Estuary, especially lively during the fall bird migration.
+When the sun is up and shining, paddle a kayak around the adjacent Oakland Estuary, especially lively during the fall bird migration.
 You’ll also get great views of the oddly creature-like dock cranes used to load cargo ships.
-Urban legend says the cranes inspired local filmmaker George Lucas to create the ominous AT-AT Walkers in Star Wars; true or not, the cranes do resemble the movie’s creepy four-legged tanks.
+Urban legend says the cranes inspired local filmmaker George Lucas to create the ominous AT-AT Walkers in Star Wars; true or not, the cranes do resemble the film’s creepy four-legged tanks.

-Post paddle, stroll the square to visit shops, or tour two historic vessels: the Lightship Relief, a floating lighthouse which aided navigation along various U.S. coastlines from 1951 to 1974, and the USS Potomac, President Franklin Delano Roosevelt’s historic yacht (ask about bay cruises).
+Post-paddle, wander around the square—the website has a good map—to visit shops, or tour two historic vessels: the Lightship Relief, a floating lighthouse which aided navigation along various US coastlines from 1951 to 1974, and the USS Potomac, President Franklin Delano Roosevelt’s historic yacht (ask about bay cruises).
 Dine at inviting options like Baia for organic pasta, or have crab cake benedict for brunch at Oakland Grill.
-Farmers’ markets and outdoor movies add to Jack London Square’s neighbourhood-y appeal.
+Also overlooking the waterfront in the square is Plank, a restaurant and sprawling beer garden where you can bowl and play bocce, and Yoshi’s, a music venue and Japanese restaurant that has been a mainstay in the area for almost half a century, and continues to host top jazz acts and artists of other genres.
+A weekly Sunday farmers' market and Regal Cinema's Jack London Stadium 9 cinema add to Jack London Square’s local appeal.

 The warehouse-filled back streets of the East Bay are attracting urban wine warriors who like blending and bottling in the middle of city buzz.
 More than 20 wineries dot Oakland and the nearby cities of Berkeley, Emeryville, and Alameda; visit them on your own, or consider taking an entertaining guided tour by bike with East Bay Winery Bike Tours.